pragmatic-data/pragmatic-data-platform/README.md

        http://www.apache.org/licenses/LICENSE-2.0

-   Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+   Unless agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+   If you are unable to accept the above terms, you may not use this file and any content of this repository, and you must not keep any copy of the content of this repository.